danielnyan/witch-fantasy/README.md

 Oh yeah, when you're midair, use W and S to pitch, Q and E to yaw, A and D to roll, Space to move forward.
 When you're on ground, use WASD to move around, Space to jump.
 Press Space in midair to switch to flying mode.
 To fire, hold Right Click, then while holding, Left Click to fire.
 The bullet regenerates every 3 seconds.

+Want to preview the game?
+See https://github.com/danielnyan/witch-fantasy-webgl

+Copyright 2019, danielnyan